madscodess/random-quote-generator/README.md

-# random-quote-generator

-This project uses an array to randomly pick items (quotes) from

 # Random Generator using HTML, CSS, and JavaScript
 This is a simple web application that generates random quotes from a small array of quotes (7 quotes in the array).
 It is built using HTML, CSS, and JavaScript.